hendricius/the-bread-code/basics/basic-dough.md

 ![Bread cut at an angle (left) vs bread cut vertically](https://i.imgur.com/nnlLhr8.jpg)

 Put the bread into the oven.
+Reduce the temperature to 230 degrees.
 Wait for 25 minutes.

 ### Remove (the tray with water or lid)